-This delicious Turkish eggs in yogurt and chili oil recipe (called Çılbır or cilbir) is a fantastic brunch recipe.
+This delicious Turkish egg recipe in yogurt and chili oil (called Çılbır or cilbir) is a fantastic brunch recipe.

 You can eat this dish for breakfast or lunch - making it the perfect brunch dish.

-It hits a delightful combination of flavor notes - fresh and bright, rich and spicy, creamy and savory.
+It has a delightful combination of flavor notes—fresh and bright, rich and spicy, creamy and savory.

 Just a quick note on pronunciation - this recipe is pronounced like "chill-bur".